 Each year we’re thrilled to announce details of our annual crime writing short story competition.
 In it’s fourth year, the competition offers new and aspiring writers an opportunity to explore the darker sides of life for an opportunity to win a weekend pass to the Bloody Scotland Festival and £1,000, one of the largest prizes available in a short story competition of this kind.

 As well as being a key feature of the Bloody Scotland, Scotland’s International Crime Writing Festival, the Bloody Scotland Short Story Competition is a fantastic opportunity for emerging writers with past shortlistees and winners of the award going on to acquire literary agents and publish novels.

-Each year we set a theme for the competition to get those creative juices flowing and with this year being the 125th anniversary of Agatha Christie entries should have a nod to Christie’s work.
-We invite writers to interpret the theme in a variety of ways, but the story must be crime themed.
+Each year we set a theme for the competition and with this year being the 125th anniversary of Agatha Christie entries were invited that had a nod to Christie’s work.
+We invited writers to interpret the theme in a variety of ways, but the story must be crime themed.

-A shortlist of five to six stories will be selected by a judging panel comprising of University of Stirling postgraduate students, authors, booksellers and publishers, which will then be made available for an online public vote on Saturday 1st August 2015.
-This public vote will end on Friday 21st August.
+The online public vote will end on Friday 21st August at 1201.
 Winners will be announced during the Bloody Scotland Festival 2015, 11th – 13th September in Stirling, Scotland.